aplawson/openstack-lab/README.rst

 Deploy OpenStack using the (knock-on-wood) latest version of OpenStack on virtual machines.
 This creates a virtual cloud and the goal is to deploy this cloud onto a virtual machine so it can be replicated over and over with identical IP addresses.
-The steps follow `OpenStack Install Guide <http://docs.openstack.org/#install-guides>`_ as closely as possible.
+The steps in this scripted build process follow `OpenStack Install Guide <http://docs.openstack.org/#install-guides>`_ as closely as possible.

 This repo was written and designed for numerous reasons; for the purpose of enabling proof of